IHaskell/learn-you-a-haskell-notebook/README.md

 Thanks also to Paul Vorbach for <https://github.com/pvorb/learn-you-a-haskell>.

-# How to read locally
+# How to run locally

 ```bash
 git clone https://github.com/jamesdbrock/learn-you-a-haskell-notebook.git